richhuwtaylor/ny-taxi-analytics-pipeline/README.md

-# NY Yellow Taxi Data Analysis Pipeline
+# NY Yellow Taxi Data Analytics Pipeline

 An end-to-end data engineering project using **S3**, **EC2**, **mage.ai** and **Google BigQuery**.
 The goal was to tranform data describing trips made by yellow taxis in New York into a suitable format for visualising in a **Looker Studio** dashboard.
 Data cleaning and transformation was conducted using Python and [GeoPandas](https://geopandas.org/en/stable/index.html).